 In today’s global economy, international legal relations are becoming more prevalent and more important.
 At Liberty Law, you can prepare for a career in international law through courses that teach you to represent clients in both national and international courts.
 You will also learn how to advise domestic and international organizations engaged in protecting and advancing fundamental human rights, particularly the right to religious freedom.

-To earn your Certificate of Concentration in International Law, you must complete the following course with a grade of B- or higher:
+To earn your Certificate of Concentration in International Law, you must complete each of the following course with a grade of B- or higher.